CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-1.md

 ### Summary

-In this exercise, you have created a development container and added Copilot to the list of extensions.
+In this lab, you have created a development container and added Copilot to the list of extensions.